ibm-cloud-docs/Cloudant/transaction-engine/pricing-te.md

 | 20 | 4 | 650 (This value is the default.) |
 {: caption="Table 1.
 Options" caption-side="top"}

 Write capacity that is consumed on the target database can be adjusted by using the `worker_batch_size` parameter.
 The default is 500 documents in a batch write.
-This parameter can be adjusted down to reduce the peak write throughput that is seen on the batch writes.
+This parameter can be adjusted down to reduce the peak write throughpsut that is seen on the batch writes.

 ## Examples
 {: #request-examples-te}